-Werowocomoco is an internationally significant cultural and archeological resource on the York River, believed to have been a place of leadership and spiritual importance to American Indians as early as circa AD 1200.
-At Werowocomoco, Powhatan, the leader of many Algonquian tribes lived and subsequently met on several occasions with Captain John Smith in 1607 in the earliest recorded meetings between a native leader and the English.
+Werowocomoco is an internationally significant cultural and archeological site on the York River, believed to have been a place of leadership and spiritual importance to American Indians as early as circa AD 1200.
+At Werowocomoco, Powhatan, the leader of many Algonquian tribes, lived and subsequently met on several occasions with Captain John Smith in 1607 in the earliest recorded meetings between a Native leader and the English.

 The Captain John Smith Chesapeake National Historic Trail manages the property for the NPS.
-Werowocomoco has long been identified as a high potential historic site in the trail's comprehensive management plan and conservation strategy as a highly significant place along the trail.
+Werowocomoco was identified in the trail's 2010 comprehensive management plan and conservation strategy as a highly significant place along the trail.

 Planning for the Future of Werowocomoco

 NPS initiated planning in January 2017 focusing on outreach and consultations with key partners and experts, including: seven Virginia Indian Tribes; the Virginia Department of Conservation and Recreation (DCR) and Department of Historic Resources (DHR-SHPO); Gloucester County; the Werowocomoco Research Group (archeologists); and the Chesapeake Conservancy (the trail’s primary non-profit partner).

 American Indian tribes in Virginia – the Chickahominy, Eastern Chickahominy, Mattaponi, Nansemond, Pamunkey, Rappahannock, and Upper Mattaponi – have a keen interest in this place of deep Native history.
 The National Park Service has been and will continue to consult with tribes throughout the planning effort.

 We anticipate a feasibility assessment and plan being completed in 2018-19.
 In addition, an archeological assessment is scheduled for 2018.